yisiox/tp/docs/UserGuide.md

 <box type="info" seamless>

-You can assign multiple contacts to the same asset, but take care to uniquely name assets if you do not intend to assign multiple contacts to the same asset.
+You may assign multiple contacts to the same asset, but remember to uniquely name assets if you do not intend to assign multiple contacts to the same asset.

 </box>